-The sixth grade students share in an outdoor education experience at Black Rock Retreat (Quarryville, PA) in the spring along with a number of other Lutheran schools in the area.
+The sixth grade and often seventh grade students share in an outdoor education experience at Black Rock Retreat (Quarryville, PA) in the spring along with a number of other Lutheran schools in the area.
 Traditionally, camp lasts three days and children spend two nights in the cabins with adult counselors.
 Many excellent classes in outdoor learning are offered.